bioidiap/bob.learn.libsvm/doc/guide.rst

 technique. |project| provides a bridge to `LIBSVM`_ which allows you to `train` such a `machine` and use it for classification.
 This section contains a tutorial on how to use |project|'s Pythonic bindings to LIBSVM.
-It starts by introducing the support vector :py:class:`xbob.learn.libsvm.Machine` followed by the trainer usage.
+It starts by introducing the support vector :py:class:`bob.learn.libsvm.Machine` followed by the trainer usage.

 Machines